Zealand Pharma: History

-Zealand Pharma A/S was founded in 1998 by Lars Hellerung Christiansen, Eva Steiness and Dr. Bjarne Due Larsen.
-As it was founded, it was a biopharmaceutical company focusing on design and development of peptide-based medicines, which would be brought to the market through partnerships with other multinational pharmaceutical companies.
+Zealand Pharma A/S was founded by Bjarne Due Larsen, Lars Hellerung Christiansen, Leif Helth Jensen, Dan Buxbom, and Florian Schönharting in 1997 as Peptide Probe Technologies ApS, a biopharmaceutical company focused on the design and development of peptide-based medicine.

+In 1998, the company changed its name to Zealand Pharma ApS following the addition of several new members, including Eva Steiness and former Lundbeck personnel.
+Eva Steiness was appointed CEO when the company was restructured into a stock corporation, Zealand Pharma A/S, in the spring of 1999.

 In 2005, Zealand Pharma tried to be listed on the stock exchange, but had to resign for want of interest from investors.
 In 2010, they finally succeeded in being listed, and the stocks are now traded at the Copenhagen Stock Exchange (NASDAQ OMX København).

 On January 15, 2015, Britt Meelby Jensen acquired the position as CEO from David Solomon, who had led the company during the years 2008–2014.
 In February 2019, Jensen left her position, and in April 2019, Emmanuel Dulac was chosen and inaugurated as CEO.
 Dulac has worked both European and American companies within the pharmaceutical industry.

 In September 2019, the Dutch family foundation Van Herk Investments injected 560 million Danish Kroner (approx. 64 million pound sterling) into Zealand Pharma, which means the foundation owns a fifth of the company's shares.
 In October 2019, Zealand Pharma bought up the Canadian biotechnology company Encycle Therapeutics.

 On March 30, 2022, Dr. Adam Steensberg assumed the position of Chief Executive Officer.